w3f/polkadot-wiki/docs/learn/learn-statemint.md

 :::

-To create an asset on Statemint, you would need a deposit of 100 DOT.
-Ensure that your Statemint account balance is more than 100 DOT, which should account for the transaction fee as well.
+To create an asset on Statemint, you would need a deposit of 100 DOT and around 2 DOT for the metadata .
+Before you create an asset on Statemint, ensure that your Statemint account balance is more than 103 DOT, which should seamlessly account for the required deposits and transaction fees.
 You can send DOT from a Polkadot account to a Statemint account using the teleport functionality.
 For instructions on teleporting DOT, check this [tutorial on Teleports](../learn/learn-teleport.md).